yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part4.markdown

 # Master Worker Pattern
 {%section%}
 {%column width=70% %}
 The Master-Worker Pattern (sometimes called the Master-Slave or the Map-Reduce pattern) is used for parallel processing.
-It follows a simple approach that allows applications to perform simultaneous processing across multiple machines or processes via a {{Master}} and multiple {{Workers}}.
+It follows a simple approach that allows applications to perform simultaneous processing across multiple machines or processes via a `Master` and multiple `Workers`.
 In GigaSpaces XAP, you can implement the Master-Worker pattern using several methods:

 - [Task Executors](/sbp/map-reduce-pattern---executors-example.html) - best for a scenario where the processing activity is collocated with the data (the data is stored within the same space as the tasks being executed).